 Examples of how much compensation you can claim for your pain and suffering for a knee injury claim

-The approximate amounts of compensation for pain and suffering for various different knee injury claim settlements in 2017 and 2018, include:
+The approximate amounts of compensation for pain and suffering for various different knee injury claim settlements in 2018, include:

 1. Twists and painful bruising knee injuries